predix-ui/predix-ui/_pages/design/components/buttons.md

   </catalog-picture>
 </div>

-When giving the user multiple options, a good rule of thumb is to use the CTA button for the main action, and visually separate a destructive or negative action, and enforcing this distinction with a tertiary button.
+When giving users multiple options, a good rule of thumb is to use the CTA button for the main action, and visually separate a destructive or negative action.
+The distinction can be enforced with a tertiary button.

 <catalog-picture img-src="../../img/guidelines/design/components/buttons/basic-button-placement-discard" img-alt="Modal with 3 action choices" caption="Modal with 3 action choices"></catalog-picture>